 The 2016 Columbia Agreement will terminate upon the expiration of all our royalty payment obligations in all countries.
 We may terminate the 2016 Columbia Agreement for convenience upon 90 days' written notice to Columbia University.
 At its election, Columbia University may terminate the 2016 Columbia Agreement, or convert the licenses granted to us into non-exclusive, non-sublicensable licenses, in the case of (a) our uncured material breach upon 30 days' written notice (which shall be extended to 90 days if we are diligently attempting to cure such material breach), (b) our failure to achieve the specified development and funding milestone events, or (c) our insolvency.
+The 2016 Columbia Agreement may not be assigned by us without Columbia University's consent, except to any successor to all or substantially all of our business to which the 2016 Columbia Agreement relates and upon notice to Columbia University.

-In March 2019, and in connection with the 2016 Columbia Agreement, the Company entered into a research services agreement (the "2019 Columbia Research Agreement" and collectively with the 2016 Columbia Agreement and 2019 Columbia Agreement, the "Columbia Agreements") with Columbia University with the purpose of analyzing structural and functional changes in brain tissue in an animal model of galactosemia, and the effects of certain compounds whose intellectual property rights were licensed to the Company as part of the 2016 Columbia Agreement on any such structural and functional changes.
-The 2019 Columbia Research Agreement has a term of 12 months from its effective date; provided that the Company can terminate the 2019 Columbia Research Agreement without cause with at least 30 days' prior written notice.
-The services covered by the 2019 Columbia Research Agreement shall be performed by Columbia University in two parts consisting of six months.
-The decision to proceed with Part 2 of the 2019 Columbia Research Agreement shall be made solely by the Company and will be contingent on the success of the research performed in Part 1.
-In consideration for the services performed by Columbia University in Part 1, the Company will be required to pay \$0.1 million to Columbia University for staffing, supplies and indirect costs.
-If the Company decides to continue the research defined in Part 2, the Company will be required to pay an additional \$0.2 million to Columbia University.
+In March 2019, and in connection with the 2016 Columbia Agreement, we entered into a research services agreement (the "2019 Columbia Research Agreement") with Columbia University with the purpose of analyzing structural and functional changes in brain tissue in an animal model of galactosemia, and the effects of certain compounds whose intellectual property rights were licensed to us as part of the 2016 Columbia Agreement on any such structural and functional changes.
+The 2019 Columbia Research Agreement has a term of 12 months from its effective date; provided that we can terminate the 2019 Columbia Research Agreement without cause with at least 30 days' prior written notice.
+The services covered by the 2019 Columbia Research Agreement will be performed by Columbia University in two parts (Part 1 and Part 2) of six months each.
+The decision to proceed with Part 2 of the 2019 Columbia Research Agreement shall be made solely by us and will be contingent on the success of the research performed in Part 1.
+In consideration for the services performed by Columbia University in Part 1, we will be required to pay \$0.1 million to Columbia University for staffing, supplies and indirect costs.
+If we decide to continue the research defined in Part 2, we will be required to pay an additional \$0.2 million to Columbia University.
+To the extent new intellectual property is developed under the 2019 Columbia Research Agreement that we elect to license from Columbia University, we may be required to pay Columbia University additional consideration for such rights.
+The 2019 Columbia Research Agreement may not be assigned by us without Columbia University's consent, except to any successor to all or substantially all of our business to which the 2019 Columbia Research Agreement relates or to an affiliate, in each case upon notice to Columbia University.